Best of Sri Lanka

-The Pettah neighborhood is famous for its market, a series of open air bazaars and markets, and is Sri Lanka’s busiest commercial area.
-Pettah is derived from the Tamil word, Pettai, an Anglo-Indian word used to indicate a suburb outside a fort.
-Today, the Sinhalese phrase, pita-kotuwa (outside the fort) conveniently describes the same place.
+The Pettah neighborhood is famous for its bustling, colorful market, a series of open air bazaars and market stalls, and is Sri Lanka’s busiest commercial area.

 Day 4: Colombo & Habarana

-Accommodations: 2 nights Cinnamon Lodge Habarana,.
-Included meals: Breakfast & dinner.
+2 nights Cinnamon Lodge Habarana.
+Breakfast & dinner.

-- Search for elephants in a national park
+- Search for elephants on safari in a national park

 Full Day Itinerary: After breakfast, depart for Habarana.
-Along the road, you will see thatched stalls and villagers selling local produce and area specialties.
-Roasted and boiled kaju (cashew nuts) are an irresistible snack.
-The villages are small clusters of home enterprises specialized in processing and selling kaju since the early 1900s.
-Some of the villagers in the stalls are third-generation kaju sellers.
+Along the way, you will see thatched stalls and villagers selling local produce and area specialties.

-This afternoon, venture into the heart of the Cultural Triangle.
-Take part in a game drive in open vehicles at either Minneriya, Eco or Kaudulla National Parks, which are among the best to see elephants on the island, with large herds of elephants migrating between each park during different seasons.
+This afternoon, venture into the heart of the Cultural Triangle on a game drive in open vehicles at either Minneriya, Eco or Kaudulla National Parks, among the best in Sri Lanka for viewing large herds of elephants migrating between each park during different seasons.
 The parks consist of a mixed forest of evergreen shrubs, a favorite habitat for animals, including deer, a variety of birds and other mammals, as well as wild elephants.